Outdoor enthusiasts say any hike is a good hike, even though any hike usually ends in sore feet.

 There are also a variety of exercises that can be done after a hike, or even on a break during a longer hike.
 This can give your feet a rest and help you continue your journey.

-- Take time to adjust.
-A common mistake many hikers make is to “suck it up” if things start hurting right away, such as getting a rock in your boot.
+- A common mistake many hikers make is to “suck it up” if things start hurting right away, such as getting a rock in your boot.
 If you don’t pause, it can work its way in and start rubbing your feet, causing increasing pain over time.
 Taking a few minutes early on can avoid having to treat sore feet later.

-- Give them a break.
-When you stop for a meal or to catch your breath, consider removing your boots and your socks to let your feet breathe.
+- When you stop for a meal or to catch your breath, consider removing your boots and your socks to let your feet breathe.
 If there’s a stream or lake nearby, it’s even better.
 Go ahead and soak them for a few minutes.
 Even if there’s no nearby body of water, you can still use lotion to lubricate them.

-- Keep hydrated.
-This is generally good advice for hiking, especially with regards to helping your muscles and not getting overheated.
+- This is generally good advice for hiking, especially with regards to helping your muscles and not getting overheated.
 Adequate fluid levels can increase blood flow to the feet.

 With so many hiking opportunities in this area, there’s plenty to see and do.
 Red Mountain Footcare is ready to treat sore feet to help you go the distance.